Yamilithia/ThreatScroll/investigations/lockbit-leak-analysis/paneldb_graphs.md

 ---

-##  2. Affiliate Last Seen Activity (Weekly)

-This visualization shows how many affiliates were last active during each week.
-It reflects the life cycle and engagement level of users operating within the RaaS model.

-- Regular activity suggests consistent onboarding and handoff of victims.
-- Inactivity periods might signal law enforcement pressure or operational pauses.

----

-## 3. Avg.
-Time Between Messages per Victim

-This histogram reveals how long, on average, LockBit affiliates took between messages during negotiations with each victim.
-It provides insight into:

-- Pressure tactics used to engage or threaten victims
-- Possible automation (e.g., scripted follow-ups)
-- Victim responsiveness (faster replies may reduce gaps)

----

 ## MITRE ATT&CK Techniques Observed

 Based on behaviors inferred from the dataset and LockBit’s known modus operandi, the following ATT&CK techniques are relevant: